ingenieux/beanstalker/elasticbeanstalk-service-webapp-archetype/src/main/resources/archetype-resources/README.md

 Its there to cache locally and enable fast deployments into elastic beanstalk via the git backend.

-(if you looked, thats the reason for both .gitignore and .hgignore files)
+(if you look closely, thats the reason for both .gitignore and .hgignore files)

 # Code Notes